 Based on Land Rover’s Discovery platform, the new Jaguar E-Pace SUV will take on the likes of Audi Q3, BMW X1 and Mercedes-Benz GLA.

-Jaguar, the British luxury carmaker has officially revealed the long-awaited Jaguar E-Pace small SUV.
-Set to be the smallest Jaguar, the E Pace will rival against the BMW X1, Audi Q3 and the Mercedes-Benz GLA.
+Jaguar, the British luxury carmaker had revealed the Jaguar E-Pace small SUV last year.
+The smallest Jaguar ever rivals the BMW X1, Audi Q3 and the Mercedes-Benz GLA.
 The vehicle looks like a compact Jaguar F Pace and is claimed to be have ‘sports car-derived all-wheel-drive technology’.
 Featuring sports DNA, the SUV appeals to the driving enthusiast as well as SUV lover.

-Based on Range Rover’s LR-MS steel platform, the E-Pace SUV will go on sale in the international markets in early 2018.
-In India, the BMW X1 rival could be launched in the second half of 2018.
-A possible debut at the Auto Expo 2018 can’t be ignored.
+Based on Range Rover’s LR-MS steel platform, the E-Pace SUV is already on sale in select international markets.
+In India, the BMW X1 rival could be launched in early 2019.
 We will update you as soon as JLR reveals anything on the same.
 Read More – Jaguar F-Pace SUV Is India Bound

 |Minimum||Rs 32 lakh|

 Jaguar confirms that the E-Pace will be offered in three trim levels – S, SE and HSE.
 Adding to it, the SUV will also get sportier looking R-Dynamic model.
 For the UK market, the SUV prices start at 28,500 pounds which is around Rs 23.77 lakh.
 Set to rival BMW X1 and Audi Q3, the Jaguar’s smallest SUV is expected to be priced in the range of Rs 32 lakh to Rs 36 lakh for the Indian market.